Implanted Venous Access Port

 What will happen:

 - You will lie on your back, with your head slightly lower than your feet.
 A cushion may be placed under you, between your shoulder blades.
-You will be attached to a monitor so your caregiver can watch your heartbeat during the procedure.
+You will be attached to a heart monitor so your caregiver can watch your heartbeat during the procedure.
 An ultrasound or x-ray may be used to help guide the placement of the catheter and port.
 Local anesthesia will be given as a shot to numb the area where your port will be placed.

 After your procedure: